- HB Length: 38-59 cm (15-23″)

 These small cats are good climbers, and very agile in the trees, but they do not walk slowly down tree trunks in a headfirst position as does the Margay.
 Large Oncillas and small Margays are about the same size and share the same habitats, but Oncillas take more ground dwelling prey that weigh less than 100 grams, while the Margays hunt mainly in the trees.

-The Brazil rainforest study found their activity was nocturnal in forest areas, but they were active during daylight hours in the semi-arid thorn scrub.
-They preferred edge areas between open and closed vegetation which always contain high numbers of small rodents.
+A study in the Atlantic rainforest of Brazil found their activity was nocturnal in forest areas, but they were active during daylight hours in the semi-arid thorn scrub.
+They were more active at night in areas where larger cats – Ocelot, Margay and Puma – were not found.
+Where there were good numbers of the larger cats, Oncillas were more active during daylight hours.
+The cats preferred edge areas between forest and grassland which always contain high numbers of small rodents, their main prey species.
 Many records also came from areas disturbed by human settlement, suggesting that larger cats have been eliminated from these areas.

-The study in the restinga found most activity was nocturnal (47%) with considerable amounts of crepuscular and daytime activity, possibly due to the lack of other cat species.
 The cats used all habitats in the area, including areas close to human structures.
-The main prey species were rodents, followed by birds and reptiles.
+The main prey species during nocturnal hunts were rodents, followed by birds and reptiles.

-In northeastern Brazil their activity level was more diurnal, with the main prey species being lizards and birds.
-Rodents comprised only a small part of their diet in this habitat.
+When most of their hunting was done during the day, the main prey species were lizards and birds.
+Rodents comprised only a small part of their daytime diet.